Grapes, Slip Skin lysine-arginine content for herpes management

 What is the lysine-arginine ratio of Grapes, Slip Skin?

-The lysine-arginine ratio of Grapes, Slip Skin is 0.31.
-A ratio below 1 means arginine is more abundant.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Grapes, Slip Skin is 0.31, calculated from 8.50mg lysine and 27.40mg arginine per 100g serving.
+A ratio below 1 means arginine is more abundant, which requires more careful intake management.

 Top Pick